Faturandtravel/WT32-TeleLight/README.md

-# WT32-ETH01 Telegram Smart Light Control
+# WT32-ETH01 Telegram Light Control

 An Arduino/PlatformIO project for controlling a light or electrical device through a relay connected to the **WT32-ETH01**, controlled by a Telegram bot over an Ethernet connection.